- Institutional Learning Objectives

 Consistent with this principle, Wilkes University will comply with state and federal laws such as the Pennsylvania Human Relations Act or other applicable state law, Title IX, Title VI and Title VII of the Civil Rights Act, the Americans with Disabilities Act, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination in Employment Act of 1967, the Ethnic Intimidation Act of 1982 (P.L.
 537-154) and other laws that prohibit discrimination.

 Any member of the Wilkes University community has the right to raise concerns or make a complaint regarding discrimination under this policy without fear of retaliation.
 Inquiries about this policy statement may be addressed to the University's Title IX coordinator.
-Anonymous complaints may also be made by clicking here.
+Anonymous complaints may also be made by filing a report online.

 Title IX Coordinator